PrimusNZ/hassio-addons/growatt-interrogator/README.md

 # Growatt Interrogator

+## DOES NOT WORK WITH HASSOS
+HassOS lacks certain kernel modules required to correctly communicate with your inverter.
+It is recommended to run this addon on top of [Home Assistant Supervised](https://github.com/home-assistant/supervised-installer)

 ## About

 A simple (poorly written) python 3 script to interrogate a Growatt Inverter for power information and publishes to MQTT.